TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/control/common/index.rst

       Execute the control system for a given discrete time step.
 The control system
       1. Gets the references for the current time step.
       2. Executes the control loops in the order they appear in the list.
-      3. Generates the three-phase switch position if modulator is used.
+      3. Outputs a three-phase switch position and the corresponding switching times.

       :param sys: System model.
       :type sys: object